LokiMidgard/CSV-Parser-Generator/readme.md

     [Parser.CSVParser(nameof(Person.Id), nameof(Person.Name), nameof(Person.Birthdate), nameof(Person.Score))]
     internal partial IEnumerable<Person> ParseData(ReadOnlySpan<byte> data);
     ```
+    1. You can add an list of propertynames, this will be the colums.
+    1. You can use null to ignore some columns in the csv
+    1. You can omit the list then the colums will be assigned in order of the properties in the type.
+This dose not work ~~well~~ at all if the properties are defined in multiple files.
 1. Call your `ParseData` and run your program, that's it.